jessiemar-mar/jessiemar-portfolio/final-project-part-one.md

 - Framing Point: Museums are a key touchpoint for cultural participation, proving their relevance to both local and national audiences.

 ### 3. Exhibitions as the Core of Museums
- **3.1  Art Museums by the Numbers 2018 (AAMD)**: Museum operating budgets highlight exhibitions as a central function, representing the largest proportion of overall expenses.
+- **Art Museums by the Numbers 2018 (AAMD)**: Museum operating budgets highlight exhibitions as a central function, representing the largest proportion of overall expenses.
- **3.2  Occupations & Staffing (DataUSA)**: Occupations by industries, salaries, major, education levels in archivists, curators, and museum technicians.
+- **Occupations & Staffing (DataUSA)**: Occupations by industries, salaries, major, education levels in archivists, curators, and museum technicians.
 - Framing Point: Exhibitions are resource-intensive, driving staffing needs and budgets, and thus must remain a priority in museum planning and funding.

 ### 4. Evolution of Digital Collections – Expanding Access and Expectations